 Los Angeles has an abundance of street art, especially DTLA and in the DTLA Arts District.
-I, like many others, view “street art” as artwork in a public space that has a generally pleasing design.
-Contrast that with typical street-gang graffiti, which was primarily composed of unique typefaces and dominated the public realm prior to 2000.
-Graffiti is considered by most denizens as blight.
-Street art adds value to the public realm.
+I and many downtown dwellers view and define “street art” as artwork in a public space that has a generally pleasing design.
+Contrast that with typical street-gang graffiti, which was primarily composed of dreadfully designed words and dominated the public realm prior to 2000.
+Most denizens consider graffiti to be blight.
+Street art adds value to the public realm as well as property values, especially in areas such as the Arts District.
 Check out some great examples here: https://www.instagram.com/explore/tags/lastreetart/.
 A large portion of DTLA street art has been painted on industrial buildings.